Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-A meningioma is a type of tumor that's often discussed along with brain tumors, though it's not technically a brain tumor.
-This type of tumor grows in the meninges, which are layers of tissue that cover the brain and spinal cord.
+A meningioma is a type of tumor that grows in the meninges, which are layers of tissue that cover the brain and spinal cord.
+Technically, a meningioma is not a brain tumor because it does not arise from brain tissue.
+However, it may be referred to as a brain tumor.

-These tumors are usually benign.
+These tumors are usually non-cancerous (benign).
 This means that unlike cancerous tumors, they don't tend to spread to distant parts of the body.
 Because of their location, though, meningiomas can still cause neurological problems.
 As these tumors grow, they can compress the brain and spinal cord, leading to serious symptoms.

 These tumors usually grow slowly.
 You may not have any symptoms until the tumor has become large.
 The tumor can cause different symptoms, depending on where it's growing.
 These are possible symptoms: